Prn-Ice/get_stacked/README.md

 }
 ```

-Check out the example for more realistic scenarios.
+Check out the example folder for a complete example.

 All suggestions, issues, pull requests would be appreciated.